A timeline of events in the Jayme Closs disappearance case

 Jan.
 14, 2019 — Prosecutors formally charge Patterson with two counts of intentional homicide and one count each of kidnapping and armed burglary.
 A judge sets bail at $5 million cash.
 A criminal complaint says Patterson saw Jayme get on a school bus one day, decided he would take her and then kept her trapped in his remote cabin until she escaped.

 Feb.
-6, 2019 — Patterson is scheduled to appear in a Barron County courtroom for a preliminary hearing.
+6, 2019 — A judge orders Patterson to stand trial after Patterson waives his right to a preliminary hearing.
+Arraignment is scheduled for March 27.

 For more stories on Jayme Closs’ abduction and her parents’ deaths: https://apnews.com/JaymeCloss